neptuwunium/posts/markdown/2025-06-24-0539P-wine-gaming-notes.md

 `22af04e0d5714084adfd927e1d44ac16` is the Product ID, if you can find this ID in the `EasyAntiCheat/Settings.json` file from the game directory.

-GE-Proton-10.26 and any Proton-CachyOS version using a newer GE-Proton base will not launch.
+GE-Proton-10.26 and any Proton-CachyOS version using a newer GE-Proton base may not launch.
 Unreal Engine never fully initializes, logs don't get written.
 Hopefully this is not a regression.

 ## Changelog